resloved/xtext/README.md

 ## Usage

-Pipe text into xtext and give it the coordinates of where to display.
+Pipe text into xtext and give it the coordinates of where to display:

 ```bash
 input | xtext x y alignment